usecloudy/cloudy/README.md

 # ☁️ Cloudy

-The monorepo for Cloudy, the AI technical document writing tool.
+The monorepo for Cloudy, Self-updating tech docs that sync with your codebase.
 You can access the live product at [usecloudy.com](https://usecloudy.com).

 > ⚠️ Although this repo is open source, we are currently not ready for self hosting or have a clear guide on how to run it locally.
 This is a WIP and we will update this README with instructions on how to run it locally when we are ready.